plone/Products.CMFEditions/README.txt

   and has full control over the version to save and the whole history.
   The current implementation may be configured to only hold the n current versions by purging the older versions from the repository.
   This functionality is by default disabled.
-It may be disabled through the ZMI.
+It may be enabled through the ZMI.
 You should take care when you're saving objects with a lot of interrelations.
 Purging functionality is quite new!